-1 Swiss, 1 American die on Everest in year’s 1st casualties
+1 Swiss, 1 American die on Everest in year’s 1st fatalities

 With the help of support team members and additional oxygen, he was brought back to the camp at South Col but died on Wednesday evening, the organizers said.

-No other details were given on the dead climbers and when the bodies would be brought down.
-Bad weather conditions has forced climbers to descend to lower altitudes for now.
+No other details were given on the dead climbers and when their bodies would be brought down.
+Bad weather conditions have forced climbers to descend to lower altitudes for now.

-Carrying bodies down the icy and slippery slopes from the highest altitudes is a difficult task that takes lots of time, several Sherpa workers and is generally very costly.
+Carrying bodies down the icy and slippery slopes from the highest altitudes is a difficult task that takes lots of time, requires several Sherpa workers and is generally very costly.

-Nepal and China both canceled climbing seasons last year on the 8,849-meter (29,032-foot) high mountain.
+Nepal and China both canceled climbing seasons last year on the 8,849-meter (29,032-foot) -high mountain, which is divided between them.
 China is allowing only Chinese climbers on the north side of the mountain this year.

 Nepal allowed foreigners to return this year and the government issued permits to 408 climbers to attempt to scale the peak during the popular spring climbing season.

 The month of May usually has the best weather for climbing Everest.
-Scores climbed to the summit this week and more are expected to make their attempts later this month once the weather improves.
+Scores reached the summit this week and more are expected to make their attempts later this month once the weather improves.